-In our last blog we talked about Dzamic and Kirby’s HHH content strategy framework based on their findings that people engage with three types of marketing content – Help, Hub and Hero.
+In our last blog we talked about Dzamic and Kirby’s HHH content strategy framework based on their findings that people engage with three types of marketing content – Hero, Hub, Help.

 Your Hero content is going to have the biggest impact on the widest audience, bringing them in at the top of the sales funnel.
 It will most likely be the first time your potential new customers see your brand, so it’s important to get it right.
 As Spiderman once said, ‘With great power comes great responsibility’.

-Hero content at the top of the HHH pyramid should have the most longevity.
+Hero content at the top of the 3H or HHH pyramid should have the most longevity.

 The whole purpose of Hero content is to stop your audience in their tracks.
 They might be browsing the internet, scrolling through their newsfeed or watching TV, so your goal is to distract them and make them sit up and notice you.

 If your audience hasn’t come across your brand before, this is your chance to make a good first impression.
 If they have, you’ll need to do something that will bring your brand back into focus.

 Behind all great Hero content is a great story.
 Unlike other assets in your content mix which aim to help and inform an audience who may already be engaged with your brand, Hero content needs to capture their imagination.

 When you’re planning what you want to say, start with who your audience is and what interests them.
 Your content might be funny, entertaining or emotive, but make sure you use language and imagery they can relate to.
 Showing empathy with your audience will help you make a connection, so use your own customer data to understand how they feel and what they want.